Ruthik27/Computer-Networking/OSI_model.md

 >>Hub, Repeater, Modem, Cables are Physical Layer devices

 >Data Link Layer (Layer 2):
->>Responsible for the node to node delivery of the message.
+>>Responsible for the node to node delivery of the message. / for defining a comman way of interpreting these signals so network devices can communicate.
 >>
 >>Main function of this layer is to make sure data transfer is error-free from one node to another, over the physical layer.
 >>